Customer Service Specialist

 Practical Observation with Question and Answer

-The practical observation is a 60 minute (+/- 10%) work-placed observation in which the apprentice must be observed by an independent assessor.
-They must undertake and perform a range of day to day work activities allowing them to demonstrate a range of knowledge, skills and behaviours which are required as part of the standard assessment.
-During the observation, the apprentice should be able to move from one area/function of the business to another when necessary, in order to best demonstrate their skills in a realistic work environment.
+The Practical Observation is a 60-minute (+/-10%) observation of the Apprentice in their normal workplace performing a range of day-to-day activities in order to demonstrate their Knowledge, Skills and Behaviours.
+During the observation, the Apprentice should be able to move from one area/function of the business to another when necessary, in order to best demonstrate their skills in a realistic work environment.

 Work-based Project (supported by Interview)